omerwwazap/ESP8266-GPIO-Usage/README.md

 ### Project Idea

-This project is made to be used in our University course CTIS-477 - System Engineering.
-For this course we have to make a small **Smart Home Automation System**, as such i have decided to do the following;
+This project is made to be used in our University course: **CTIS-477 - System Engineering** For this course we have to make a small **Smart Home Automation System**, as such i have decided to do the following;

 Have a dashboard panel accessible by a web browser and will use 3 sensors: